 Primula Cold Brew and Grind Size

 One aspect you need to adjust to your taste is the grind size.
-For cold brew there is no accepted standard grind size, as with French press, or Turkish coffee.
-One reason is because of the different filters.
+For cold brew, there is no accepted standard grind size, as with French press, or Turkish coffee.
+That’s because of the different filters.
 Some filters are very fine, and they will capture the fines associated with finer grind sizes.

 Other filters, like Primula, need a regular drip grind size.
 If you don’t mind a little sludge in your coffee, the finer grinds will shorten the brewing time, while still ensuring a complete extraction.